svirmi/wallester-task/readme.md

 Please find the database script in the wallester_db_query.sql file

 ## static
-Contains static element of the app as scc, javascript and images
+Contains static element of the app as css, javascript and images

 ## templates
 Contain app templates